jblotus/explosivewebsprogramming/app/backup/2010-12-12-issue-tracking-with-lighthouseapp.md

 ## Step 3: Working with tickets

-Milestone's are all well and good, but "**Tickets**&#8221; are the real meat of the issue tracking experience.
+Milestone's are all well and good, but "**Tickets**" are the real meat of the issue tracking experience.
 A ticket can represent anything from a large feature request, a small database bug, or something even as small as a typo.
 The ticket system in Lighthouseapp is really exceptional.
 You can add attachments, assign tickets to specific users, and even integrate 3rd party changesets (i.e. commits) to update directly on the tickets!
 When combined with versioning from GitHub or Beanstalkapp, this is a powerful way to track the code as it changes over time.

 The client has submitted a job description, which describes what the client wants accomplished overall.
 Our job is to parse this out into separate tickets.
 This might be a bit difficult at first as we come to terms with the scope of the project, but it will git much easier to refine after we enter everything in.

 > Our site is completely malfunctioned.
 The email doesn't work when the user sends a note to an inmate.
-There is a display bug on the homepage when you hover your mouse over the "contact us&#8221; 3d button that causes the button to go away.
+There is a display bug on the homepage when you hover your mouse over the "contact us" 3d button that causes the button to go away.
 Our server seems really slow and I want all of this fixed.
 On the homepage only 10 inmates pictures are supposed to show but instead the whole database of prisoners loads.
 We would also like to have a rotating slideshow that makes the entire page change colors during the holidays.
 Thanks! -InmatePenpals CEO
 Wow, that wasn't the worst job post I ever saw, but it certainly needs to be broken down a bit further.
-We are going to start creating "**tickets**&#8221; for each issue.
+We are going to start creating "**tickets**" for each issue.

 <div id="attachment_129" style="width: 560px" class="wp-caption aligncenter">
   <a rel="attachment wp-att-129" href="http://www.jblotus.com/2010/12/12/issue-tracking-with-lighthouseapp/newticket-2/"><img class="size-large wp-image-129" title="newticket" src="http://www.jblotus.com/wp-content/uploads/2010/12/newticket1-550x307.jpg" alt="The new ticket button is available almost anywhere in the project overview" width="550" height="307" /></a>